-Two Open Houses, on November 20, 2023, and February 13, 2024, were held to gather public input on the Gen H Plan.
+Two Open Houses, on November 20, 2023, and February 13, 2024, were held at the Henderson County Main Library to gather public input on the Gen H Plan.
 The Open Houses were drop-in style where participants could attend the event anytime within the time range to meet with City representatives and provide their feedback on the Gen H Plan.